«There's a lot at stake in this global recession, not just from an economic and financial standpoint but also from a political and social one.»

 I’m not expecting that.
 There’s a lot of reluctance from the Fed to go negative.
 Expanding powers to load the gun on QE is going to happen before we see negative interest rates.
 Negative rates impair the banking system.
 And there’s no evidence that this did any good in Europe or Japan.

 Is monetary policy working?

 No. The problem goes beyond the scope of what the Fed has already done.
 And the Fed did as much in a couple of weeks as it did in 2008/2009 together.
 Even safe-haven assets aren’t safe anymore.
-Margin calls lead to forced selling in Gold (Gold 1593.8 1.04%), Municipal Bonds, and Treasuries.
+Margin calls lead to forced selling in Gold, Municipal Bonds, and Treasuries.
 We are still having major pockets of liquidity problems, even after everything the Fed has done.
 There’s still tremendous dislocation, and I’m not talking so much about the action in risky assets.
 They are cyclical and will respond to accelerating recession concerns.
 But the action in the treasury market has got to be concerning.

 Why is that?